buddhist-uni/buddhist-uni.github.io/_courses/function.md

 banner_info: <a href="https://commons.wikimedia.org/wiki/File:Mihinthalaya_Buddha_Statue.jpg">Hasitha Senadheera</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0">BY-SA 4.0</a>
 epigraph: |
   > 諸佛留藏經，
-  > All the Buddhas have left us their scriptures
+  > "All the Buddhas have left us their scriptures
   > 只為人難化。
-  > Only because humans are so hard to change.
+  > Only because humans are so hard to change."
   ~ [Shídé (拾得)](/content/monographs/hanshan_rouzer-paul), ~8th c.
 Tang
 next_courses:
   - ebts